-GSU is once again sponsoring STEAM camps this summer for middle and high school students, ages 11 to 16.
+GSU is once again sponsoring science, technology, engineering, art, and math (STEAM) camps this summer for middle and high school students, ages 11 to 16 (mature campers ages 9 and above accepted with parental recommendation).
 Camps are held on two different weeks, and students may register for one or both sessions.
 Camp fees are $200 per child, per week.

 STEAM Camp Week 1 runs July 15 to 19, 2019, from 9 a.m. to 3 p.m.